These are the five best pubs in Galway.

 1. O’Connell’s Bar

-O’Connells Bar is situated in the heart of Galway City on the East of the infamous Eyre Square.
+O’Connells Bar is situated in the heart of Galway City on the East of the famous Eyre Square.
 It is well known for its quirky features and being home to one of the best beer gardens in the city.

 The outside beer garden is decorated to resemble a typical old-style street with cobblestones and shop and pub fronts lining the wall making the outdoor area very distinctive from other beer gardens.